 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the safety of collagen peptides when used in medicinal amounts during pregnancy and breastfeeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if collagen peptides are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Are there interactions with medications?

 - It is not known if this product interacts with any medicines.

 Before taking this product, talk with your health professional if you take any medications.

 - There are no known interactions with herbs and supplements.